Transforming Past Hurts Into

 Whether you are in a current relationship where communication is failing or you have already lost someone through family disintegration, separation, divorce, or death, you may be feeling angry, confused, anguished, or unable to cope with your overwhelming grief.
 Maybe you find it challenging to have healthy relationships because of abuse from your past or upbringing, or maybe you are currently stuck in an unhealthy relationship that you have difficulty leaving.
 I will help you to understand the relationships of your life and how to find your strengths through therapy to move forward.
 See also Somatic Therapy for attachment issues.
 Somatic Therapy for Attachment Trauma.

-Indigenous people have suffered worldwide due to colonization.
-Especially in Canada, the First Nations, Inuit, and Metis people have suffered several hundred years of intergenerational trauma.
-In addition, the genocidal Indian Residential Schools, the 60’s scoop, discrimination and racism, the on-going inadequately funded child welfare services, health care services, education resources, and housing have continued to wound these once rich and vibrant cultures now plagued with poverty, violence, addictions, high suicide rates, and lateral violence as a result of this horrific history.
-Coming from a deep understanding of the impacts of intergenerational trauma, I have been specially trained to work with Indigenous peoples and provide trauma informed, culturally relevant counselling.
-I am registered with the First Nations Health Authority (FNHA).
-First Nations Health Authority Counselling benefits.
+Indigenous people worldwide have suffered due to colonization.
+Particularly in Canada, the First Nations, Inuit, and Metis people have endured several hundred years of intergenerational trauma.
+In addition, the genocidal Indian Residential Schools, the 60’s scoop, discrimination and racism, plus the on-going inadequately funded child and welfare services, health care services, education resources, and housing have continued to wound these once rich and vibrant cultures now plagued with poverty, violence, addictions, high suicide rates, and lateral violence as a result on this horrific history.

 Having specialized counselling training, and coming from a deep understanding of the impacts of intergenerational trauma from my own personal family experience, I am able to provide trauma informed, culturally relevant counselling.